Factors of 900

 What are the Factors of 900?

-There are 27 factors of 900.
-The factors of 900 are 1, 2, 3, 4, 5, 6, 9, 10, 12, 15, 18, 20, 25, 30, 36, 45, 50, 60, 75, 90, 100, 150, 180, 225, 300, 450 and 900.
-Factors can be negative.
-The negative factors are -1, -2, -3, -4, -5, -6, -9, -10, -12, -15, -18, -20, -25, -30, -36, -45, -50, -60, -75, -90, -100, -150, -180, -225, -300, -450 and -900.
-All of these numbers divides 900 completely.
-900 is a composite number because it has other factors besides 1 and 900.
+Factors of 900 are the numbers that divide it perfectly, leaving no remainder.
+The positive factors are 1, 2, 3, 4, 5, 6, 9, 10, 12, 15, 18, 20, 25, 30, 36, 45, 50, 60, 75, 90, 100, 150, 180, 225, 300, 450 and 900, and if we include negatives, we get -1, -2, -3, -4, -5, -6, -9, -10, -12, -15, -18, -20, -25, -30, -36, -45, -50, -60, -75, -90, -100, -150, -180, -225, -300, -450 and -900.
+Each factor fits into 900 an exact number of times.
+Understanding factors helps identify whether a number is simple like a prime, or made up of smaller parts like a composite.
+900 is composite because it’s made from the multiplication of smaller whole numbers.

 Factors of 900: 1, 2, 3, 4, 5, 6, 9, 10, 12, 15, 18, 20, 25, 30, 36, 45, 50, 60, 75, 90, 100, 150, 180, 225, 300, 450 and 900